false live

 What is a weight loss plateau?

 A weight loss plateau is when you stop seeing results on the scale despite continuing healthy habits that previously helped you lose weight.
-In many cases, the weight comes off much easier at first, but at some point, almost everyone will see some type of plateau.
+In many cases, weight comes off easier when first starting out, but as your body adjusts to new eating habits and your healthier lifestyle, weight loss can slow down or stop altogether.

 7 things you can do to overcome a weight loss plateau in a healthy way